November 16, 2023

 - View agreements, such as the YouTube Partner Program

-Social Blade tracks user statistics and charts for multiple video sharing, social media, and gaming websites, such as YouTube, Facebook, Twitch, Instagram, TikTok, and Twitter.
-In total, it provides analytics for more than 70 million accounts, including 40+ million YouTube creators.
+Social Blade tracks user statistics and charts for multiple video-sharing, social media, and gaming websites like YouTube, Facebook, Twitch, Instagram, TikTok, and Twitter.
+It provides analytics for millions of social media and YouTube accounts.
 It has a website, browser extensions, and mobile apps.

-Social Blade Reports helps businesses and advertisers find influencers.
+Social Blade Reports help businesses and advertisers find influencers.
 Social Blade EDU consists of nearly 40 video tutorials to help aspiring creators.
-YouTube certified experts are available for consults, and creators can join the BBTV network through Social Blade.
+Additionally, YouTube-certified experts are available for consults, and creators can join the BBTV network through Social Blade.

 Some YouTubers use Social Blade to track similar channels for video ideas and titles, with most creators adding unique touches to their videos.
 The underlying thought is to mimic what’s working for successful YouTubers and creators in your niche.

 Social Blade provides the latest, most viewed, highest rated, and most relevant videos of users.
 The tabs display video titles and performance data.
 Those insights are a goldmine to support content planning.
-For example, a YouTuber researches a few creators in her niche—cat videos—to understand their best performing videos.
-She uses data on Social Blade to plan her next ten videos.
+For example, a YouTuber researches a few creators in her niche—cat videos—to understand their best-performing videos.
+Then, she uses data on Social Blade to plan her following ten videos.

 Social Blade can help you with benchmarking.
-Benchmarking is the practice of comparing videos and performance metrics to other YouTube users.
+Benchmarking is comparing videos and performance metrics to other YouTube users.
 The benefits of benchmarking include setting performance expectations, learning best practices, and developing new strategies and processes.

 Suppose you want to create a self-challenge video about going vegan for a month.
 You can search for that query on YouTube to isolate similar videos.
 You can then drill down further on Social Blade for those videos and creators to get a holistic picture of what’s achievable with that topic.

 Before we explore keyword tools for YouTube, let’s take a step back.
-Millions of people visit YouTube and search for videos daily.
-Therefore, YouTube is very dynamic, which makes user, search, and performance data less useful by the nanosecond.
-Secondly, YouTube doesn’t offer a keyword planning tool like Google.
-Given how fast-moving YouTube is and the absence of a keyword tool from it, third-party keyword tools should only be used to support planning.
-Moreover, any methodology used to capture search volume data won’t be 100 percent reliable.
+First, millions of people visit YouTube and search for videos daily.
+Therefore, YouTube is very dynamic, which makes user, search, and performance data less valuable by the nanosecond.
+Secondly, YouTube doesn’t offer a keyword planning tool like Keyword Planner for Google Ads.
+Given YouTube’s fast-moving nature and the absence of a native keyword tool, third-party keyword tools won’t be 100% reliable but can still be helpful.